 {146}

-<h3>If the Dispensation cannot be Restored, What Remains to be Done?</h3>
+<h3>IF THE DISPENSATION CANNOT BE RESTORED, WHAT REMAINS TO BE DONE</h3>

 It will be said that the word and the Spirit still remain in the church: most true.
 Blessed be God for it: this it is which is the whole ground of my confidence.
 What the church wants, is to learn to lean upon this.
 It is on that account that I am enquiring what the word and the Spirit say of the state of the fallen church, instead of arrogating to myself a competency to realise that which the Spirit has spoken of the first condition of the church.
 What I complain of is, that the thoughts of men have been followed, and that which the Spirit has recorded as having existed in the primitive church has been imitated, instead of searching for what the word and the Spirit have declared concerning our present condition.
 The same word, the same Spirit, which, speaking by Isaiah, told the inhabitants of Jerusalem to be still, and that God would preserve them from the Assyrian, said, by the mouth of Jeremiah, that he who should go forth to the Chaldeans should be saved alive.
 Faith and obedience in the one case was nothing less than presumption and disobedience in the other.
 Some will say this tends to confuse simple minds.
 Obedience to the word in humility of mind never confuses.
 I add, that those who are bent on restoring the whole church ought to be well instructed in the word, and to abstain from doing anything under the pretext of simplicity.
 The lowliness that feels aright the real condition of the church, preserves us from pretensions, that impel to an activity which is unauthorised by the word.
 The truth is, that the Scriptures, even those already quoted, prove that the condition of the dispensation at its close will be just the reverse of what it was at its opening.
 And the text quoted from the Romans (chapter 11: 22) is decisive on this point, that God would cut off the dispensation instead of restoring it, if it continued not in the goodness of God.